-In making its draft decision on an appropriate rate of return for SCA, IPART considered the views of SCA, current regulatory and financial practice, its previous decisions, section 15 of the IPART Act and its own analysis.
-It calculated a range for the WACC using the parameters shown in Table 6.13 below.
-These parameters were based on market conditions averaged for the 20 days to 14 January 2009.
+In making its decision on an appropriate rate of return for SCA, IPART considered the views of SCA, current regulatory and financial practice, its previous decisions, section 15 of the IPART Act and its own analysis.
+IPART also investigated the implications of its chosen rate of return on water customer bills, SCA's financial viability (estimated by changes in key financial ratios) and economic efficiency.
+IPART considers that a WACC of 6.5 per cent achieves an appropriate balance between these interests.

+IPART calculated a range for the WACC using the parameters shown in Table 6.13 below.
+These parameters were based on market conditions averaged for the 20 days to 27 March 2009, where relevant.